Guardians vs. White Sox Player Props Betting Odds

-Steven Kwan and Luis Robert are two of the top players with prop bets on the table when the Cleveland Guardians and the Chicago White Sox play at Guaranteed Rate Field on Thursday (first pitch at 2:10 PM ET).
+Sportsbooks have set player props for Luis Robert and others when the Cleveland Guardians host the Chicago White Sox at Progressive Field on Monday at 6:10 PM ET.

 Bet on this matchup or its props with DraftKings!